e1ioan/language/README.md

    If the learner writes a sentence that is almost correct (e.g. *"meu nom e Alex"*), treat it as a correct *approximation*.
    - Praise the attempt.
    - Show the correct form.
-   - Optionally explain the difference, but don’t interrupt momentum.
+   - Optionally explain the difference, but don't interrupt momentum.

 9. **Focus on understanding, not perfection**
    Meaning comes first.
-Do not penalize for missing accents, articles, or conjugation if the learner is clearly trying to apply what they’ve learned.
+Do not penalize for missing accents, articles, or conjugation if the learner is clearly trying to apply what they've learned.

 ---